Read the novel “THE HOMESMAN” by Glendon Swarthout

 They certainly lived in the types of houses shown in the movie, wore the clothes and yes, women did plow land.
 Even a women like Mary Bee Cuddy who was of unbelievable personal strength went crazy as a result of “The brutal and desperate lot of women in frontier life”.

-Please be sure and let me know your thoughts about the movie and book if you find time to read them.
-For me it was a very emotional experience and I became more appreciative of and closer to Louise, Mary and Marvalin Humbke as a result.
+Please be sure and let me know your thoughts about the movie and book.
+For me it was a very emotional experience and I became much more appreciative of and closer to Great GrandMother, Luise Humbke (1843-1930); GrandMa, Mary Humbke (1868-1944); and my Mom, Marvelin Humbke (1914-2006) as a result.

-I am beginning to realize just how much they went through, as pioneers and homesteaders, to survive and make my life possible.
+I am beginning to realize just how much they went through, as pioneers and homesteaders, to survive and make their children’s life possible.